dhanu10896/opinion-poll/readme.md

+DONE
+1. rest end points for user registration, email verification, login
+2. rest end points for poll creation, voting, result counting
+4. all the functional repositories and entities
+3. GraphQL endpoints for poll related operations
+4. migration to h2 database

+TODO:
+1. exception handling for all the rest endpoints
+2. ui

+HLD:
 1. Requirements
 	1. system will support authentication, authorization, different user roles     (google/facebook sign in, email verified username password authentication)
 	2. any user can will be able to create poll, with expiration Date Time